 The Prevention of SABs Group continues to meet every month to monitor the implementation of actions to reduce the risks associated with SABs.
 Each ward is regularly audited by the Infection Prevention and Control Team for compliance with best practice measures that have been implemented relating to the insertion and maintenance of peripheral venous catheters (PVCs).
+The most recent audits show that significant progress has been achieved although further improvement is still required.
 Work continues with clinical services to continue to improve compliance.